-ANKARA (Reuters) - A Turkish court has ruled that journalist Mehmet Altan be released, four months after he was jailed for life on charges of aiding plotters behind a failed military coup, a court ruling seen by Reuters showed.
+ANKARA (Reuters) - Turkish journalist Mehmet Altan was released from prison on Wednesday, one of his lawyers said, four months after he was jailed for life on charges of aiding plotters behind a failed military coup.

-Altan and his brother, Ahmet, were detained in September 2016 as part of a government crackdown in the aftermath of the coup attempt against President Tayyip Erdogan.
-They were imprisoned for life in February with four other journalists.
+The Altan brothers were detained in September 2016 as part of a government crackdown following the July 2016 coup attempt against President Tayyip Erdogan.

-Mehmet Altan was sentenced even though the constitutional court, Turkey's highest, had previously ruled for his release, saying that his detention amounted to a violation of his rights.
-A penal court rejected the request and decided to keep him in jail as his trial continued.
+Mehmet Altan was sentenced in February even though the constitutional court, Turkey's highest, had previously ruled for his release, saying that his detention amounted to a violation of his rights.
+A penal court rejected that request and decided to keep him in jail as his trial continued.

-"It was an absurd situation and totally unlawful for him not to be released after the Constitutional Court decision," a lawyer for Altan, who declined to be named, told Reuters.
+"It was an absurd situation and totally unlawful for him not to be released after the Constitutional Court decision," the lawyer for Altan, who declined to be named, told Reuters earlier.

 "Another court, the appeals court, did the right thing and released him now.
-That's what should have happened in the first place," the lawyer said, adding that Altan was expected to be released from prison later on Wednesday.
+That's what should have happened in the first place," the lawyer said.

 Altan's case underscored deep concern about press freedom in Turkey as well as worries over the independence of the judiciary under Erdogan, who was re-elected on Sunday to a newly empowered executive presidency.

-The court ruled for the other five defendants in Altan's case to be remanded in jail, the ruling showed.
+The court ruled that the other five defendants in the Altan case be remanded in jail.